alankrantas/microbit-micropython-cookbook/README.md

 ## Radio Proximity Sensor

-Load the code below to two micro:bits.
-They will detect each other's radio signal strength and display it as LED bar graph.
-Can be used as a indoor treasure hunt game.
+Load the code to two micro:bits.
+They will detect each other's radio signal strength and show it as LED bar graph.
+Can be used as an indoor treasure hunt game.

 Due to some reason, the signal strength or RSSI changes very little regardless of transmite power.
 So I roughly remapped the value to 0-60 so that you can see the changes more clearly.